• Skip to primary navigation

 Respiratory Issues

-Difficulties in swallowing, low activity levels, excessive drooling, blocked airways, and the inability to cough are among a few of the various reasons that children with cerebral palsy may experience respiratory issues.
+Difficulties in swallowing, low activity levels, excessive drooling, blocked airways, and the inability to cough are some of the reasons children with cerebral palsy may experience respiratory issues.

 There are numerous respiratory conditions associated with cerebral palsy, including: